 Acknowledgements.
-This work was inspired by discussions at workshops of the Global Palaeofire Working Group in 2012 and 2013, and partially funded by the University of Reading.
-SPH acknowledges the support from the ERC-funded project GC2.0 (Global Change 2.0: Unlocking the past for a clearer future, grant number 694481).
+This work was inspired by discussions at workshops of the Global Palaeofire Working Group in 2012 and 2013 and partially funded by the University of Reading.
+Sandy P. Harrison acknowledges the support from the ERC-funded project GC2.0 (Global Change 2.0: Unlocking the past for a clearer future, grant number 694481).
 This research is a contribution to the AXA Chair Programme in Biosphere and Climate Impacts and the Imperial College initiative on Grand Challenges in Ecosystems and the Environment (ICP).
-PJB acknowledges funding from the U.S. National Science Foundation Geography and Spatial Science Program (1435744).
+Patrick J. Bartlein acknowledges funding from the US National Science Foundation Geography and Spatial Science Program (1435744).
+We thank Sam Rabin for his review of the manuscript.